Author: Leilah J Dare / Editor: Jason Kendall / Reviewer: Joe Schrieber / Codes: CAP7, CC5, HAP8 / Published: 04/11/2019 / Review Date: 04/11/2022

 The presence of right ventricular dysfunction indicates a poorer prognosis and it has been suggested that these specific ECG findings can be used as an independent predictor of outcome17.

 Tenting of the T waves is the classic appearance associated with hyperkalaemia; however ST segment elevation may also be seen.
 This is characteristically downward sloping10.
 Other features of hyperkalaemia include widening of the QRS complex and low amplitude or absent P waves.
 These changes resolve as hyperkalaemia is treated.
+PR segment prolongation is another typical sign.

 (iii) Subarachnoid Haemorrhage:

 25% of people with SAH have ECG findings consistent with MI or ischaemia18.
 T wave inversion is the most common abnormality found, followed by ST segment depression, ST segment elevation and Q waves.
 Changes are commonly in an anterior distribution or may be diffuse.
+QT Prolongation and increased U wave amplitude are further signs.

 Non-specific ST segment changes are associated with SAH in 25% of cases